cybergarage/round-cc/doc/round_rpc_methods.md

 #### get_registry

-The get_registry method returns a registry by the specified key from the local node registry.
+The get_registry method returns a registry by a specified key from the local node registry.

 ##### Parameters